 Meal #1:

-- Option 1: 1 scoop of Whey protein with ½ cup of oats (measured dry)
+• Option 1: 1 scoop of Whey protein with ½ cup of oats (measured dry)

-- Option 2: 2 whole eggs 2 egg whites 2 slices of Ezekiel bread or Dave’s kill bread
+• Option 2: 2 whole eggs 2 egg whites 2 slices of Ezekiel bread or Dave’s kill bread

 Meal #2:

-- Option 1: 4 oz of cooked 99% ground turkey with ½ cup of jasmine rice (measured cooked) 4 oz of veggies
+• Option 1: 4 oz of cooked 99% ground turkey with ½ cup of jasmine rice (measured cooked) 4 oz of veggies

-- Option 2: 4 oz of cooked chicken breast with 4 oz of sweet potatoes (weighed cooked) 4 oz of veggies
+• Option 2: 4 oz of cooked chicken breast with 4 oz of sweet potatoes (weighed cooked) 4 oz of veggies

 Meal #3:

-- Option 1: 1 scoop of Whey protein with 1 rice cake and a tablespoon of peanut butter
+• Option 1: 1 scoop of Whey protein with 1 rice cake and a tablespoon of peanut butter

-- Option 2: 1 scoop of Whey protein with ½ of avocado and 1 teaspoon of raw honey or 1 cup of strawberries
+• Option 2: 1 scoop of Whey protein with ½ of avocado and 1 teaspoon of raw honey or 1 cup of strawberries

 Meal #4

-- Option 1: 4 oz of cooked grass-fed beef with ½ cup of Quinoa/brown (measured cooked) rice with 4 oz of veggies
+• Option 1: 4 oz of cooked grass-fed beef with ½ cup of Quinoa/brown (measured cooked) rice with 4 oz of veggies

-- Option 2: 4 oz of cooked chicken breast with 4 oz of sweet potatoes (measured cooked) with 4 oz of veggies
+• Option 2: 4 oz of cooked chicken breast with 4 oz of sweet potatoes (measured cooked) with 4 oz of veggies

-Macro Meal Plan Prep?
+Macro Meal Plan Prep

 Meal prep is so important when tracking macros.
 Starting each week prepared is key to success.
 Below is what I have prepped and planned for the week.
+I do much of my meal prep on Sunday to have meals throughout the week that are easy to grab so I make good decisions when I am hungry.

-Below are the actual recipes I plan to make during the week.
-I will simply tailor my above plan with the recipes below to met my macro calculations daily along with feeding my family in a healthy and delicious way.
-In addition, I will meal prep some Turkey Meatballs along with some Chicken Breast for easy lunch options during the week for me.
-I will use the same protein for the girls and dress their plate up with sauce, fruit and cheese to make it satisfying and yummy.
+Below are the actual recipes I make during the week.
+I simply tailor my above plan with the recipes below to meet my macro calculations daily along with feeding my family in a healthy and delicious way.
+In addition, I meal prep some Turkey Meatballs along with some Chicken Breast for easy lunch options during the week for me.

-Breakfast Recipes:
+Breakfast Recipes

 Frittata & Fruit